DKenefake/BF/README.md

 ## Building the tools

 To build all of the tools, run the following on the command line.
-The binairies can be found in the target directory.
+The binaries can be found in the target directory.

 ```commandline
 git clone https://github.com/DKenefake/BF